darshil-v/social-distance-mask-detector/README.md

 ### Pre-requisites

 Please ensure you have the [lastest Python version](https://www.python.org/downloads/) installed on your system.
-We will also require a package manager (such as [pip](https://pip.pypa.io/en/stable/installation/)) to install dependencies.
+You will also require a package manager (such as [pip](https://pip.pypa.io/en/stable/installation/)) to install dependencies.
-Once installed and ready, download the git, go to the folder and create a virtual environment:
+Once installed and ready, download the repo, unzip, go to the folder and create a virtual environment:

 >python3 -m \<venv\> /path/to/new/virtual/environment

 where `venv` is your environment name.
-Activate the environment using command:
+Activate the environment by:

 > source \<venv\>/bin/activate